Passenger transport managers use excellent organisational skills to coordinate the people and logistics involved in running a transport system

 - transport studies

-Graduate management training schemes are available with major suppliers of passenger transport and they're open to graduates from a variety of subjects.
+Major suppliers of passenger transport run graduate management training schemes, open to graduates from a variety of subjects.

 Although postgraduate courses in transport studies are available, a pre-entry postgraduate qualification isn't essential.